TaghridOmarTaleb/HTML-CSS-GIT-1/week-3/24-dietary/readme.md

 When using the `checkbox` or `radio` input types, you often need to group the options together.
 In this exercise, you will use a `<fieldset>` and `<legend>` to describe a group of options.
 Follow the steps below to complete this exercise.

 1. Add a `checkbox` input with a `<label>` for each of the following dietary requirements: Halal, Kosher, Vegetarian, Vegan, Gluten Free.
 2. Add a `<fieldset>` with a `<legend>` to describe all of the fields.
-The legend should say "Please select all of your dietary requirements".
+The legend should say "Please select all of your dietary requirementsg".

 When you are done, it should look like the image below.